This web page is being updated and reviewed regularly.

 It also affects any development not involving overnight accommodation but may have non-sewerage water quality implications, including various commercial or agricultural-related schemes.

-My site is not in the catchment – does that mean it is not affected by Nutrient Neutrality?
+My site is not in the catchment – does that mean it is not affected by nutrient neutrality?

-In most cases, if you are well outside the catchment, then the Nutrient Neutrality advice from Natural England will not likely apply.
+In most cases, if you are well outside the catchment, then the nutrient neutrality advice from Natural England will not likely apply.
 However, where schemes are closer to the catchment boundary, it will be important to understand if foul flows from additional overnight accommodation will be processed at Wastewater Recycling Centres, which discharge into the affected catchments.
 In those circumstances, the Local Planning Authority will require further information from an accredited source to demonstrate where a specific site drains.

 Where can I find information about where foul flows drain from my site?

+The focussed catchment maps provide some high-level detail about the extent of WwTWs within the catchment.
+Where development lies beyond these WwTW catchments, development will likely require non-mains drainage.
 Where development drains into Anglian Water’s network, you can obtain this information from their digdat service.
 There is a cost for this service.
 Anglian Water cannot advise where you intend to drain into a private network or sewage treatment plant, nor can they provide advice regarding NN or mitigation.

 What are the Conservation of Species and Habitats Regulations 2017, and why do they matter?